jamis/weekly-challenges/005-priority-queue/README.md

 ```

 I *really* liked this challenge.
 The Huffman coder was remarkably
-straightforward once I understand the algorithm, and it was very fun
+straightforward once I understood the algorithm, and it was very fun
 to play with.